Anupam1223/ml_fastapi/README.md

 # ML FastAPI Project

-This project is a machine learning application built using FastAPI, a modern web framework for building APIs with Python.
-The application serves machine learning models via RESTful APIs, enabling seamless integration with other systems.
+This project is a real-time anomaly detection system built using FastAPI, designed to detect anomalies in time-series data.
+It automatically trains a machine learning model if one doesn’t exist and serves predictions via RESTful APIs or WebSockets.
+The system processes streaming data, detects anomalies in real time, and dynamically updates the model when needed.
+Redis is used for model caching, while Kafka (or WebSockets) enables real-time data ingestion.
+The system ensures seamless integration with other applications through its API endpoints.

 ## Features